 When you and your spouse divorce, you must share the responsibility you have for any children that you have together.
 Custody is a legal term for these responsibilities.

-The term custody may make you think of supervision of the children and care for their basic needs for food, shelter, etc. According to the Illinois General Assembly, this is physical custody, and it is only one side of the coin.
+The term custody may make you think of supervision of the children and care for their basic needs for food, shelter, etc. According to the in Illinois General Assembly, this is physical custody, and it is only one side of the coin.
 The other aspect is legal custody.

 What does legal custody include?